mfussi66/quadcopter-avoidance/README.md

-# drone-obstacle-avoidance
+# A quadcopter obstacle avoidance simulator
-Simulation of obstacle avoidance of a drone.
+Uses Allegro 4.4 and GSL.